Encode File-Wide Style in Semi-Diplomatic Transcriptions

 Rationale

-LEMDO has created a default stylesheet that should capture the many key aspects of composition and mise-en-page of most early modern playbooks.
-There are some components of composition and mise-en-page that must be added in your XML file using the <tagsDecl> element.
-Additionally, some playbooks deviate from the basic composition represented by our default stylesheet.
-If your anthology is interested in capturing bibliographical features and your playbook consistently deviates from the features described by our default stylesheet, use the <tagsDecl> element in the <teiHeader> to add CSS across your file.
+LEMDO has created a default stylesheet for semi-diplomatic transcriptions that should capture the key aspects of composition and mise-en-page of most early modern playbooks.
+Some playbooks deviate from the basic composition represented by our stylesheet.
+If your anthology is interested in capturing bibliographical features and your playbook consistently deviates from LEMDO’s semi-diplomatic style, you can use the <tagsDecl> element in the <teiHeader> to add styling across your file.

 Practice: Encode File-Wide Style